erinjni/phils/members.md

 ---
 layout: page
 title: Members
-subtitle: Our beautiphul members.
+subtitle: Our beautiphul phamily.
 Click on anyone to learn more!
 full-width: true
 ---